AdrianBednarczyk/SanFrancisco_Crash_Accidents/SQL Queries/BusinessAnalyticsResults.md

 <img width="352" height="341" alt="image" src="https://github.com/user-attachments/assets/13782049-b6af-4e00-a3b5-dca1335aaef9" />

-/**6.
-Which party roles (driver, passenger, pedestrian) have the highest number of injured or killed in accidents? **/
+**6. Which party roles (driver, passenger, pedestrian) have the highest number of injured or killed in accidents?**

 WITH TopTotalInjuredPart AS (
 SELECT